ClementBLV/knowledge_base_population/README.md

 ### Expected results :

-give the results from the appendix [here](https://github.com/ClementBLV/knowledge_base_population/doc/blob/main/Entailement_Paper___appendix.pdf) give the appendix en pdf sur le github
+The expected results are given in the paper and detailed in the appendix available [here](https://github.com/ClementBLV/knowledge_base_population/doc/blob/main/Entailement_Paper___appendix.pdf)

 ## Citation